What is orthostatic hypotension?

 - Medications for high blood pressure (hypertension), heart disease and depression.

-- Neurological problems, such as Parkinson’s disease and dementia.
+- Neurological problems, such as Parkinson disease and dementia.

-- Pregnancy, especially during the first 24 weeks of pregnancy.
+- Pregnancy, especially during the first 24 weeks.

-- Prolonged immobility due to illness, including pregnancy bed rest.
+- Prolonged immobility because of illness, including pregnancy bed rest.

 Symptoms and Causes

 Orthostatic hypotension happens more frequently — and with more severe symptoms — in the morning.
 That’s because blood pressure is normally at its lowest when you wake up in the morning.